irvins/tpl_befe_docker_gae/README.md

 first confirm that you are signed in to the right project by using

-from the GCP UI , make sure to create a Firestore DB (set to Native ) and create a App Engine Application (just the default) These just need to be created at the default , the following deploy will fill them with things.
+from the GCP UI , make sure to create default placeholders for, Firestore DB (set to Native ) and create a App Engine Application
+These just need to be created at the default , the following deploy will fill them with things.

 \>\> gcloud config list